 Avocado, diced, 3 each

-Chicharron de Harina, fried and salted, 24 pieces
+Chicharron de Harina, fried and salted, 24 pieces how you make it:

 1.Remove the kernels from the corn cobs.
 Make sure there is no silk left.
 Scrape the cobs with the back of a knife to squeeze out any milk, reserving the liquid to put in the soup.